Beyond OpenAI: Reasons, Timing, and Strategies for Exploring Alternatives

 These events do not inspire trust and stability in OpenAI’s leadership to have a clear and steady direction going forward.

-When to think about moving away from OpenAI
+When to consider moving away from OpenAI

 Cloud-based APIs such as OpenAI are very appealing because they are extremely easy to use.
 Sign up, enter your credit card details, get an API key and start building your product.
 They seem like a logical place to start, but when is it time to move on?